bakame-php/http-structured-fields/docs/05-validation.md

 ### Validating single parameters

 The `parameterByName` and `parameterByIndex` methods can be used to validate a parameter value.
-Since in our field there is no mention of offset, we will use the `::parameterByName` method.
+Since in our field there is no mention of offset, we will use the `::parameterByKey` method.

 Let's try to validate the `longitude` parameter